What is Full-Funnel Attribution? How Do You Set It Up?

 Best Practices to Get Started with Full-Funnel Attribution

 Sure, full-funnel attribution can be one of the most effective marketing attribution models for analyzing the impact of marketing efforts.
-But, implementing it is a bit complicated since you need to take care of every nitty-gritty detail across the funnel.
+However, implementing it is a bit complicated since you need to take care of every nitty-gritty detail across the funnel.

 1. Map the Customer Journey and Lay Down Your Goals